Ballygawley bus bombing: Aftermath

 Shortly thereafter, the Provisional IRA issued a statement claiming responsibility.
-It said that the attack had been carried out by its Tyrone Brigade and added: "We will not lay down our arms until the peace of a British disengagement from Ireland".
+It said that the attack had been carried out by its Tyrone Brigade and added: "We will not lay down our arms until the peace of a British disengagement from Ireland is granted to our nation".
 The security forces suspected that an informer may have told the IRA of the bus's route and the time it would pass a specific spot.
 After the attack the British military decided to start ferrying their troops to and from East Tyrone by helicopter to avoid any future attacks like this.

 Tom King, then British Government's Northern Ireland Secretary, said there was "some evidence" that the explosives used were part of a consignment from Libya (see Provisional IRA arms importation).
 He also stated that the possibility of reintroducing internment was "under review".
 Libyan weaponry enabled the IRA to mount some of its biggest operations during its campaign.
 The Ballygawley bus bombing is believed to have been one of these attacks.
 One former IRA member later suggested that Semtex explosive was not crucial to the outcome of the attack; "we were having plenty of success without Semtex... at Ballygawley we "only" got eight, but it was a bus of about fifty-six.
 If we'd used a fertiliser bomb, the whole bus would have been destroyed.

 On 30 August 1988, three IRA members were ambushed and killed by the Special Air Service (SAS) at Drumnakilly, County Tyrone.
 According to author Nick Van der Bijl the men—Gerard Harte, Martin Harte and Brian Mullin—were identified by British intelligence as the perpetrators of the bombing.
 Peter Taylor, instead, says that only Mullin was suspected, and that plans for the SAS operation were already underway at the time of the IRA attack.

 Two months after the attack, the British Government introduced the broadcasting ban.
 It meant that the voices of Sinn Féin and IRA members were not allowed to be broadcast on television or radio.
 The Ballygawley bus bombing is believed to have influenced the Government's decision to introduce the ban.

 According to state papers declassified in 2019, the attack sparked "panic" in the British Government, and tension between the RUC and the British Army over whose fault it was for the security lapse.
 British Prime Minister Margaret Thatcher warned RUC chief, John Hermon, that she would no longer send British troops over "in waves to be killed".